 Pick or cut your Sweet Pea flowers frequently to promote more blooms.
 During Summer I am cutting daily from my many plants for bouquets in my house and to give to others.
 The stems will get shorter as the season progresses but they are still beautiful.

-I feed them a diluted liquid feed once every other week.
+I feed them an organic liquid feed once every other week.
 There are recommendations all over the place of how much to feed them.
-But I plant thickly and among other annuals and perennials so I make sure everybody is getting enough on a regular basis but I do dilute to a quarter strength.
+But I plant thickly and among other annuals and perennials so I make sure everybody is getting enough on a regular basis.

 See the video of how I direct sow Sweet Peas here